nonblocking/microfrontend-platform-kubernetes/SETUP_LOCAL_DEV.md

 When you open [http://localhost:5050/mashroom/admin/ext/remote-portal-apps](http://localhost:5050/mashroom/admin/ext/remote-portal-apps) you should see now the running Microfrontends.
-You can add them on arbitrary Portal pages but you have to hit F5 to see changes in the Microfrontends.
+You can add them on arbitrary Portal pages, but you have to hit F5 to see changes in the Microfrontends.